-AMRRIC Program Management supports and organises veterinary programs in remote Indigenous communities.
-These programs improve health, safety and well-being in remote Indigenous communities by working from the ground up – empowering local communities through local employment, training and mentoring.
+AMRRIC program management supports and organises veterinary programs in remote Indigenous communities.
 AMRRIC assists veterinary programs to become sustainable through the development of trust and relationships.

 "It is a great privilege to be able to work in remote Indigenous communities and a great joy to experience so many different communities in beautiful remote Australia."
 Dr Jan Allen AMRRIC Program Manager

 Pilbara Meta Maya Regional Aboriginal Corporation WA

 AMRRIC has partnered with the Pilbara Meta Maya Regional Aboriginal Corporation (Port Hedland WA) for the past seven years.
 The surgical desexing programs we facilitate complement the injectable programs the local environmental health workers are undertaking year round in the Pilbara.
 Fifteen AMRRIC volunteers travelled thousands of kilometres to enhance the outcomes of five weeks of programs in extremely remote areas of WA.
 These communities included Junjuwa, Darlgunya, Buruwa, Bungardi, Nullagine, Punmu, Jigalong, Warralong, Yandeyarra, Goodabinya, Irrungadji, Strelly and Tkalka Boorda.